Spain: Music and dance

 Flamenco is an Andalusian artistic form that evolved from Seguidilla.

 Spanish music is often considered abroad to be synonymous with flamenco, a West Andalusian musical genre, which is not widespread outside that region.
 Various regional styles of folk music abound.
 Pop, rock, hip hop and heavy metal are also popular.

 In the field of classical music, Spain has produced a number of noted composers such as Isaac Albéniz, Manuel de Falla and Enrique Granados and singers and performers such as Plácido Domingo, José Carreras, Montserrat Caballé, Alicia de Larrocha, Alfredo Kraus, Pablo Casals, Ricardo Viñes, José Iturbi, Pablo de Sarasate, Jordi Savall and Teresa Berganza.
 In Spain there are over forty professional orchestras, including the Orquestra Simfònica de Barcelona, Orquesta Nacional de España and the Orquesta Sinfónica de Madrid.
 Major opera houses include the Teatro Real, the Gran Teatre del Liceu, Teatro Arriaga and the El Palau de les Arts Reina Sofía.

 Thousands of music fans also travel to Spain each year for internationally recognised summer music festivals Sónar which features pop and techno acts, and Benicàssim which tends to feature alternative rock and dance acts.
-The Vitoria-Gasteiz jazz festival is one of the main ones in its genre.
-The most popular traditional musical instrument, the guitar, originated in Spain.
+The Vitoria-Gasteiz jazz festival is a notable jazz festival.
+One of the most popular traditional musical instruments, the guitar, originated in Spain.
 Typical of the north are the traditional bag pipers or gaiteros, mainly in Asturias and Galicia.